aleph2c/miros/doc/patterns.rst

 * Part of the system will poll a sensor based on a system clock running with a period of 100ms.
 * Once polled this information will be sent to some processing code.
-* After five such events, the system will perform some processing and it will enter a busy state (maybe communicating with a server).
+* After three such events, the system will perform some processing and it will enter a busy state (maybe communicating with a server).
 * While the unit is in a busy state it should not poll the sensor or process input.